How to Check your PowerShell Version and Upgrade it if Needed

 Download PowerShell from Microsoft Store

 You can also Download PowerShell from the GitHub website, but you will need to know which file to download to make sure you get the correct one.
+The site lists dozens of different builds for various operating systems and architectures.
+Grab the specific MSI installer package designed for your exact Windows system hardware.

 Download PowerShell from the GitHub website